 Makeup Exams and Documentation - Makeup Exams are to be avoided!
 But if a makeup is needed, documentation is required to certify that the need is legitimate.
 If documentation is not presented, a makeup is still permitted, but an adjustment to the grade is made at the instructor's discretion.
-This adjustment is typically a reduction in extra points that would otherwise bolster your grade.
+This adjustment typically reduces extra points that would otherwise bolster your grade.
 You will never get a grade lower than your earned grade.
-But if there is to be a makeup, this task should be accomplished within a week of the student's return to school.

-Contact me by email so that a time and a date can be coordinated.
+But if there is to be a makeup, this task should be accomplished within one week of the student's return to school.
+See the document, "Exam Makeup" for more clarification.
+If you do need to do a makeup, contact me so that a time and a date can be coordinated.